 HiDiscovery uses the first network interface found for the PC.
-When your computer has several network cards, you can select the one you desire in the HiDiscovery toolbar.
+When your computer has several network interfaces, you can select the desired network interface in the HiDiscovery toolbar.

 HiDiscovery displays a line for every device that responds to a HiDiscovery protocol inquiry.